easbell/Idea-Box/readme.md

 # Wishlist

-While we were able to finish a couple of the extensions, we would have liked to add a bit of spice to our page, with the character count changing color after a certian point.
-It would have been ideal to use JS for the 'Show More' button, but we were unable to coplete the functionality within our time constraint.
+While we were able to finish a couple of the extensions, it would have been ideal to use JS for the 'Show More' button, but we were unable to coplete the functionality within our time constraint.

 # Extensions Implemented